Cole320/Brainfuck-Transpiler/README.md

 ``[``   | if the current cell is 0, jump to the matching ``]``
 ``]``   | if the current cell is **not** 0, jump to the matching ``[``

-If you would like to try to master the language, feel free to build my interpreter on your system (instructions below) or try out this [nifty brainfuck visualizer.](http://fatiherikli.github.io/brainfuck-visualizer/)

 # Examples:
 ```bf
 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.